mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-By default, it uses the primary key as the qualifier.
+By default, it uses the primary key as a qualifier.
 You can also use the other field.

 ```csharp
 using (var connection = new SQLiteConnection(ConnectionString))